givemeapassword/givemeapassword/README.md

 I'm a student of SfedU in the direction of Mathematical support and administration of information systems.
-- 🌱 I’m currently learning Python, C++, algorithms,
+- 🌱 I’m currently learning Python, C++, algorithms, OOP, network
 - 📫 How to reach me:  **[Telegram](https://t.me/Black_Homethat), [VK](https://vk.com/tihonov2003)**

 <!--